jesseduffield/jesseduffield.github.io/_posts/2024-01-30-Should-Open-Source-Developers-Get-Paid.md

 unlisted: true
 ---

-This post is a draft so if by some crazy coincidence you've stumbled upon it please know that it is a work in progress!

 Recently, I was lucky enough to be chosen as a Pioneer in [Codacy's Pioneers Program](https://www.codacy.com/pioneers), which offers mentoring and funding for open source developers.
 During a promotional interview with the Codacy team, I was asked whether I believe open-source developers should be paid for their work.

 I would love to say that I had a reasonable and charming answer up my sleeve, but the truth is that I completely botched it.
 I would give an answer, retract it, think again, then give another answer.
 I did this a few times.